ianj-als/pypeline/README.md

 Wires can be used to convert the output of one pipeline component into the input of the succeeding pipeline component.
 Wires can be constructed using a function or a dictionary.
 Assuming a pipeline components outputs a dictionary and the next component accepts, as input, a dictionary, a wire, constructed from a dictionary, maps values in the output dictionary into a dictionary which is to be used as an input.
 Wires convert the output schema from one pipeline component to another.
 However, a wire constructed from a function can create arbitrary schema mappings.

-There are no rules for creating your pipeline.
+There are no rules for creating your pipelines.
 Pipelines, pipeline components, and wires are instances of a Kleisli arrow, and as such any one of these objects can be used as a 'pipeline'.
 It's up to you how your pipeline is constructed.
 The helper functions allow the programmer to compose the three conceptual primatives easily.

+### Pipeline Functions